 - Support the strengthening of institutional accountability and implementation of tools to address racism or violations of the discrimination policy.

-Goal 2: Faculty, Staff & Leadership Representation Through Hiring, Onboarding, Retention, Mentoring & Leadership Development
+Goal 3: Faculty, Staff and Leadership Representation Through Hiring, Onboarding, Retention, Mentoring and Leadership Development

 - Adopt policies that require diverse hiring committees and support recruitment strategies that ensure a diverse candidate pool for all open positions.

 - Adopt board policies that support the development of administrative procedures promoting the hiring and retention of a diverse workforce at all levels.